vss2sn/tello/README.md

 #### Notes ####
 1. Due to the asynchronous nature of the communication, the responses printed to the command might not be to the command state in the statement (for example in case the joystick was moved after a land command was sent, the statement would read `received response ok to command rc a b c d` instead of `received response ok to command land`)
 2. More detailed documentation on the queue execution and its related functions, preventing auto land, threads, etc will be added in upcoming commits
+3. The SLAM integration is a WIP; the API is being refactored and expanded to allow more options.
+There are 2 options to install and use OpenVSLAM and its dependencies with this code.
+  - Running the install script will get, build and install the required packages into the lib_openvslam directory, and add the necessary paths to ~/.bashrc for compile time and runtime linking
+  - Run cmake with the option `USE_CMAKE_NOT_SCRIPT` set to `ON` which will get, build and install the required packages into the lib_openvslam directory without modifying the ~/.bashrc file

 #### References ####
 1. Joystick library - https://github.com/Notgnoshi/joystick
 2. h264decoder library - https://github.com/DaWelter/h264decoder
 3. OpenVSLAM - https://github.com/xdspacelab/openvslam

+#### Project paths (current & projected) ####
+1. Refactor OpenVSLAM API
+2. Create documentation and site
+3. Add in other SLAM options
+4. Clean up includes
+5. Add script for camera configuration from video recorded on Tello
+6. Add watchdog to check for state data
+7. Integrate SLAM data into command structure to allow waypoints